Chart Color Schemes

 Population

-As of November 2025, the estimated population of Indooroopilly is around 15,762.
-This represents a growth of 2,140 people since the 2021 Census, which reported a population of 13,622.
-The increase was inferred from an estimated resident population of 15,274 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 274 validated new addresses since the Census date.
-This results in a population density ratio of 2,277 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Indooroopilly's growth rate of 15.7% since the 2021 census exceeded both the SA4 region (8.3%) and the national average.
-Overseas migration contributed approximately 94.0% of overall population gains during recent periods, driving primary growth in the area.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, Indooroopilly's estimated population is around 15,716.
+This shows an increase of 2,094 people since the 2021 Census, which reported a population of 13,622.
+The change was inferred from AreaSearch's estimate of 15,294 residents following examination of ABS' June 2024 ERP data release and an additional 274 validated new addresses since the Census date.
+This results in a density ratio of 2,271 persons per square kilometer, above national averages assessed by AreaSearch.
+Indooroopilly's growth rate of 15.4% since the 2021 Census exceeded both its SA4 region (8.5%) and national averages.
+Overseas migration contributed approximately 94.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Future population dynamics forecast a significant increase in Indooroopilly's top quartile of statistical areas analysed by AreaSearch.
-By 2041, the area is expected to increase by 4,689 persons, reflecting an overall increase of 27.0% over the 17 years.
+For projections, AreaSearch adopts ABS/Geoscience Australia figures released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, with proportional growth weightings applied where necessary.
+By 2041, the Indooroopilly (SA2) is forecast to increase by 4,692 persons, reflecting a total increase of 27.4% over the 17 years based on aggregated SA2-level projections.

 Frequently Asked Questions - Population